jordanhamill/Milk/README.md

 The interfaces provided by Milk allow you to serialize both `class` and `struct` types.
 Properties can be both immutable (`let`) and mutable (`var`) without having to use implicit unwraping `!`.

+Milk is meant to be format agnostic, providing an interface just as capable of serializing to JSON as it is to binary.
+For the sake of documentation, most of the examples given here will refer to serializing to and from JSON.

 *Note: Milk requires Swift 2.0 as it uses protocol extensions to provide default implementations of common methods.*

 ### Example